Gustavo A. Chico-Barris

 Get to know Gustavo

 Gustavo A. Chico-Barris is a Senior Member and Co-Chair of the firm’s Bankruptcy & Creditors’ Rights Practice Group.
 He is also part of the Dispute Resolution Group/Commercial Litigation Division and the Insurance Practice Group.
 Before joining Ferraiuoli, he served as law clerk for Chief Judge Hon.
 Enrique S. Lamoutte at the U.S. Bankruptcy Court for the District of Puerto Rico.
-He was also a partner in a boutique law firm in Puerto Rico doing corporate counseling, real estate transactions, commercial litigation and insurance practice.
+Prior to that, he was a partner in a boutique law firm in Puerto Rico doing corporate counseling, real estate transactions, commercial litigation, ethical defense, and insurance practice.

-Gustavo focuses his legal practice in advising and representing creditors in all aspects of Bankruptcy, including judicial proceedings in Chapter 7, 11, 12 and 13 cases, and out-of-court financial transactions and restructuring.
-He has gained considerable negotiation skills and ample litigation experience before federal and state trial and appellate courts, agencies and arbitration forums, on creditors’ rights and bankruptcy, commercial litigation, insurance regulation, claims under the Gramm-Leach-Bliley Act, real estate transactions, bond claims, insurance claim and fraud claims.
+Gustavo currently focuses his legal practice in advising and representing creditors in all aspects of Bankruptcy, including judicial proceedings in Chapter 7, 11, 12 and 13 cases, and out-of-court financial transactions and restructuring.
+He has gained considerable negotiation skills and ample litigation experience in federal and state trial and appellate courts, agencies, and arbitration forums, on bankruptcy and commercial litigation, insurance regulation, claims under the Gramm-Leach-Bliley Act, real estate transactions, bond claims, insurance claims and fraud claims.

-Gustavo has also been recognized by Chambers & Partners (Band 3), Best Lawyers and Legal 500.
+Gustavo has also been recognized by Chambers & Partners, Best Lawyers and Legal 500.

 • Preserba Compañía De Desarrollos, Inc. v.
 Condado 2, LLC (In re Preserba Compañía De Desarrollos, Inc.), 635 B.R.
 185 (B.A.P.
 1st Cir.
 2022) (applying the res judicata effect to stipulations in bankruptcy and explaining their repercussions, particularly in Chapter 11 cases).